suffs811/goedr/README.md

 - Custom nosql ORM written in Go

 ### Usage
+1. Download the repository
-Find the correct executable for your computer in the /app/ folder and run it.
+2. Find the correct executable for your computer and run it.
 > If your build is not present, you can build the app yourself with Go:
 ```bash
 go tool dist list